 When any of those situations arise, the VA advises lenders to complete the loan process as if the borrower is not exempt from paying the fee.
 Lenders can tell the VA that the borrower should be exempt, and then the VA must make a decision on the borrower’s disability status.
 Buyers can seek a refund through their mortgage lender or servicer.

-First-time VA Cash-Out refinances come with 2.15 percent VA funding fees for regular military personnel, and 2.4 percent for Reservists and National Guard members.
-All VA funding fees are 3.3 percent for subsequent VA loans with no down payment, and for subsequent refinances.
+All VA funding fees for both general military personnel and Reservist are 2.3 percent for first-time borrowers and 3.6 percent for subsequent VA loans with no down payment.
+This applies for all subsequent refinances.

 The funding fee for a VA Streamline refinance is 0.5 percent.